-Mobile Voice - Voice UI for the Blind
+Mobile Voice - Conversational UI for the Blind

 Won Dr. James R. Chen Award for Outstanding Master Project at UC Berkeley

 Mobile Voice is a framework for designing and developing usable conversational user interfaces for the blind.
 It is an ongoing master thesis project, which I collaborated with Wenqin Chen and Pi-Tan Hu.

 The project started as an opened exploration of using technology to solve a blind user’s challenge.
 We brainstormed many need areas and then conducted contextual inquiries with blind volunteers.

 We asked them how they exercised, cooked, used social media, and used fitness trackers, and observed them using a desktop computer, a smartphone, an MP3 player, a braille typewriter, a refreshable braille display, and a dollar bill value reader.
 At the end, we decided to focus on the following challenge - Blind smartphone users have a hard time navigating their mobile apps.

 For blind users, the navigation inside a smart phone app is achieved through voiceover, which provides a read-aloud of all elements on the screen.
 Here is an example of our user searching for flight information using the Orbitz iPhone app with voiceover.
 The user had much difficulty locating the functionalities she needed.

 We hypothesized that a well-designed voice UI mobile apps would provide a better usability experience for blind users.
 To validate this hypothesis, we prototyped a Uber voice application (many blind people use Uber for transportation), and conducted within-subject usability testing between Uber voice and Uber GUI with voiceover (the existing way of interaction).
 Employing the extreme sampling technique, we tested with three blind users.
 The testing result was that all three users preferred the voice app over the GUI app, with two users strongly preferred and one user weakly preferred.